basitsk09/test/README.md

         successCount++;
       } catch (e) {
         console.error(`Failed to reset report ${report.REPORT_ID}:`, e);
-        // Throw an error to stop the entire process if one report fails throw new Error(`Failed to reset report: ${report.REPORT_NAME}.
+        throw new Error(`Failed to reset report: ${report.REPORT_NAME}.
 Aborting deletion.`);
       }
     }